 3. Special offers.

-Offer your clients free delivery, discount codes or free returns – anything that will please the customer and motivate them to shop from you.
+Offer your clients free delivery, discount codes or free returns management – anything that will please the customer and motivate them to shop from you.

 4. Personalized approach.